bbrrck/bbrrck.github.io/teaching/geo-num-2017/tp2.md

 $$

 where $\mathbf 0 = (0,0)$ is the zero vector.
 And that's it!
-Everything's much clearer using the matrix notation:
+Everything's much clearer using the matrix notation (blank spaces indicate zeros):

 $$
 \left[